rdeioris/UnrealOnRPI4/README.md

         }
 ```

+Not clean-code at all, but should be easy understandable: basically we are trying to choose the best texture type based on the build configuration.

 Rebuild the Editor and go again in the Linux Platform Settings and disable DXT/BC and enable ETC2:

 ![CookETC2](https://raw.githubusercontent.com/rdeioris/UnrealOnRPI4/main/CookETC2.PNG)